indimail/indimail-virtualdomains/.github/README-indimail.md

 ## DKIM signing during mail injection

 Any UNIX user on the system can sign their outbound emails with DKIM signature during mail injection itself.
 All that is required is to have a DKIM public/private key created using dknewkey as given in [Create your DKIM signature](#create-your-dkim-signature).
-Once you have done that, the user injecting the mail, will require read access to the private key.
+Once you have done that, the user injecting the mail will require read access to the private key.
 We have two unique cases.
 One for system users and another for users having shell accounts.

 <b>System Users</b>

-If this is a system user (users without shell access) that will be sending out the email then you just need to add this user to the <b>qcerts</b> group. e.g. for php scripts sending out emails, the following command will add the user <b>apache</b> to have <b>qcerts</b> as a supplementary group.
+If this is a system user (users without shell access) that will be sending out the email then you just need to add this user to the <b>qcerts</b> group. e.g. for php scripts sending out emails and beng served by the apache web server, the following command will add the user <b>apache</b> to have <b>qcerts</b> as a supplementary group.
+Since <b>QMAILQUEUE</b> is set to <b>qmail-dkim</b>, <b>qmail-inject</b> or <b>sendmail</b> will call <b>qmail-dkim</b> as <<u>apache</u> user and will be able to access the private keys.
+You are free to set your own UNIX level permissions for the private keys to allow access to <b>qmail-dkim</b> but restrict access to non-authorized users.

+To add <u>qcerts</u> group as a supplementary group for <u>apache</u>, execute
 ```
 $ sudo /usr/sbin/usermod -aG qcerts apache
 ```

 <b>Non-System users</b>

-If you want actual UNIX users who have shell access to the system, have the DKIM private key have the read permission for the primary group of the user. e.g. A UNIX user with <b>user1</b> as the username and <b>group1</b> as the primary group, do the following
+If you want actual UNIX users who have shell access to the system, have the DKIM private key to have the read permission for the primary group of the user. e.g. A UNIX user with username <b>user1</b> and primary group <b>group1</b>, do the following

 ```
 $ sudo /bin/bash